Permissions Management

 AutoScaling ReadOnlyAccess

-Read-only permissions on all AS resources
+Read-only permissions for all AS resources

 System-defined policy